Me Hipnotizas

 "Me Hipnotizas" (English: "You Hypnotize Me") is a song recorded by Mexican singer Anahí for her fifth studio album Mi Delirio (2009).
 It was revealed that the song is the second single from the album released on February 22, 2010, on radio, and digitally on March 16, 2010.

 Background

 In early August 2009, Anahí revealed that Gloria Trevi had given her, two songs composed by herself for her new album; "Me Hipnotizas" and "Mala Suerte" (not included on Mi Delirio).
 Later, on August 20, 2009, she finally revealed the song's name produced by Gil Cerezo and Ulises Lozano from Kinky and the possibility to include it on her album.
-Only "Me Hipnotizas" was included on the album, "Mala Suerte" wasn't included, but is performed on her tours, the studio version was also leaked later.
+Only "Me Hipnotizas" was included on the album.
+While "Mala Suerte" was excluded from the final track listing, she performed the song on tour, and the studio version was subsequently leaked.

 Music video

 Development

 A music video for the song was filmed in Woodland Hills, Los Angeles, California in April 2010.
 It was directed by Ricardo Moreno, with a team of 40 people of different countries.
 The filming took six hours; she also supervised and collaborated with the design team in charge of wardrobe, animation, and makeup.

 Anahí on the music video for "Me Hipnotizas".

 The music video director was Ricardo Moreno, a highly respected director who has worked with big names such as: Juan Gabriel, Pepe Aguilar, Los Tigres del Norte and worldwide rock band, Foo Fighters.